• Skip to primary navigation

 How to Fry Them

-Making these deep fried breaded calamari rings are incredibly easy to make.
+Making kalamar tava is incredibly easy.
 After tenderizing, it takes less than 30 minutes to serve.

 A collage of two pictures showing how to coat calamari rings with cornmeal and then fry them.